-- Start the Configuration/Setup Utility program (see "Setup Utility program" on page 145). - 2.
-Select Advanced Power Management from the Configuration/Setup Utility program menu. - Be sure APM BIOS Mode is set to Enabled.
+- Start the Configuration/Setup Utility program (see "Setup Utility program" on page 137). - Select Power Management from the Configuration/Setup Utility program menu. - Select the APM BIOS Mode and be sure it is set to Enabled.
 If it is not, press Left Arrow (←) or Right Arrow (→) to change the setting. - 4.
 Select Automatic Hardware Power Management. - 5.
-Set Automatic Hardware Power Management to Enabled. - Select values for the three levels of power management (system power, processor speed, and display), as necessary. - 7.
-Set Hard Disk to Enabled or Disabled. - Note: This does not apply to SCSI drives. - Press Esc twice to return to the Configuration/Setup Utility program menu. - Before you exit from the program, select Save Settings from the Configuration/Setup Utility program menu. - To exit from the Configuration/Setup Utility program, press Esc and follow the instructions on the screen.
+Set Automatic Hardware Power Management to Enabled. - Select values for the two levels of power management (system power and display), as necessary. - 7.
+Set IDE Drives to Enabled or Disabled.

+Note: This does not apply to SCSI drives.

+- 8. Select Low Power Entry Activity Monitor and enable or disable the listed options. - Select Low Power Exit Activity Monitor and enable or disable the listed options. - Press Esc twice to return to the Configuration/Setup Utility program menu. - Before you exit from the program, select Save Settings from the Configuration/Setup Utility program menu. - To exit from the Configuration/Setup Utility program, press Esc and follow the instructions on the screen.

-Automatic Power-On features: The Automatic Power-On features within the Advanced Power Management menu allow you to enable and disable features that turn the computer on automatically.
+Automatic Power-On features: The Automatic Power-On features within the Power Management menu allow you to enable and disable features that turn the computer on automatically.